 BIT FIELD VALUE DESCRIPTION 15-7 IPTR 1FFh Interrupt vector pointer.
 The 9-bit IPTR field points to the 128-word program page where the interrupt vectors reside.
 The interrupt vectors can be remapped to RAM for boot-loaded operations.
 At reset, these bits are all set to 1; the reset vector always resides at address FF80h in program memory space.
 The RESET instruction does not affect this field.
-MP/MC pin Microprocessor/microcomputer mode.
-MP/MC enables/disables the on-chip ROM to be addressable in program memory space.
+6 MP/MC MP/MC pin Microprocessor/microcomputer mode.
+MP/ $\overline{\text{MC}}$ enables/disables the on-chip ROM to be addressable in program memory space.
 0 The on-chip ROM is enabled and addressable.
-6 MP/MC 1 The on-chip ROM is not available.
-MP/MC is set to the value corresponding to the logic level on the MP/MC pin when sampled at reset.
+1 The on-chip ROM is not available. $MP/\overline{MC}$ is set to the value corresponding to the logic level on the $MP/\overline{MC}$ pin when sampled at reset.
 This pin is not sampled again until the next reset.
 The RESET instruction does not affect this bit.
 This bit can also be set or cleared by software.
-RAM overlay.
+5 OVLY RAM overlay.
 OVLY enables on-chip dual-access data RAM blocks to be mapped into program space.
-The values for the OVLY bit are: 5 5 OVLY 0 The on-chip RAM is addressable in data space but not in program space.
+The values for the OVLY bit are: 0 The on-chip RAM is addressable in data space but not in program space.
 1 The on-chip RAM is mapped into program space and data space.
 Data page 0 (addresses 0h to 7Fh), however, is not mapped into program space.
-Address visibility mode.
+4 AVIS Address visibility mode.
 AVIS enables/disables the internal program address to be visible at the address pins.
-4 AVIS 0 The external address lines do not change with the internal program address.
+0 The external address lines do not change with the internal program address.
 Control and data lines are not affected and the address bus is driven with the last address on the bus.
-This mode allows the internal program address to appear at the pins of the 5409A so that the internal program address can be traced.
+1 This mode allows the internal program address to appear at the pins of the 5410A so that the internal program address can be traced.
 Also, it allows the interrupt vector to be decoded in conjunction with IACK when the interrupt vectors reside on on-chip memory.
-3 Reserved 2 CLKOFF 0 CLOCKOUT off.
+3 DROM Data ROM.
+DROM enables on-chip ROM to be mapped into data space.
+The values for the DROM bit are: 0 The on-chip ROM is not mapped into data space.
+1 A portion of the on-chip RAM is mapped into data space.
+2 CLKOFF 0 CLOCKOUT off.
 When the CLKOFF bit is 1, the output of CLKOUT is disabled and remains at a high level.
-1 SMUL N/A Saturation on multiplication.
+1 SMUL 0 Saturation on multiplication.
 When SMUL = 1, saturation of a multiplication result occurs before performing the accumulation in a MAC of MAS instruction.
 The SMUL bit applies only when OVM = 1 and FRCT = 1.
-0 SST N/A Saturation on store.
+0 SST 0 Saturation on store.
 When SST = 1, saturation of the data from the accumulator is enabled before storing in memory.
 The saturation is performed after the shift operation.

-3.6 On-Chip Peripherals
+3.2 On-Chip Peripherals

-The 5409A device has the following peripherals:
+The 5410A device has the following peripherals: